stressed person reviewing credit card debt bills

 Should I stop paying credit cards if I want to settle?

-Stopping payments can damage your credit, trigger fees, lead to collections, and increase lawsuit risk.
+Stopping payments can damage credit, trigger fees, lead to collections, and increase lawsuit risk.
 Some settlement strategies involve delinquency, but that is a serious decision.
 Get advice before intentionally stopping payments.

 The Bottom Line

 Getting out of credit card debt with no money starts with damage control.
-Stop new charges, protect essentials, call your card issuers, ask for hardship help, and use nonprofit credit counseling before paying anyone who promises miracle debt relief.
+Stop new charges, protect essentials, call your card issuers, ask for hardship help, and use nonprofit credit counseling before paying anyone who promises miracle relief.

-The best next step is to list every card today, then call the first issuer and ask what hardship options are available in 2026.
+Your best next step is to list every card today, then call the first issuer and ask what hardship options are available in 2026.

 Compare Debt Relief Options